kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 Hit enter for the sub-optimal default of zero: 1713000

-Your wallet TRTLuxm1BmQBTyz6tgpdpTdoq3dx3xaCE1VbuftusEEs7u1cRL6H8NnEpM3k8aM5EzaHBLJaDPZsgGBkGFqBU1KycZAAZSruffH has been successfully imported!
+Your wallet XKRuxm1BmQBTyz6tgpdpTdoq3dx3xaCE1VbuftusEEs7u1cRL6H8NnEpM3k8aM5EzaHBLJaDPZsgGBkGFqBU1KycZAAZSruffH has been successfully imported!

-It looks like TurtleCoind isn't open!
+It looks like kryptokronad isn't open!

-Ensure TurtleCoind is open and has finished syncing.
-(It will often not respond when syncing) If it's still not working, try restarting TurtleCoind (or try a different remote node).
+Ensure kryptokronad is open and has finished syncing.
+(It will often not respond when syncing) If it's still not working, try restarting kryptokronad (or try a different remote node).
 The daemon sometimes gets stuck.
-Alternatively, perhaps TurtleCoind can't communicate with any peers.
+Alternatively, perhaps kryptokronad can't communicate with any peers.

 The wallet can't function fully until it can communicate with the network.